Sinclair81/Homebridge-Logo-Platform/README.md

 ## Special thanks to ##

 - Davide Nardella for [Snap7](http://snap7.sourceforge.net)
+- Fabio Riva for [Napi-Snap7](https://github.com/fabioriva/napi-snap7).
+And for allowing me to improve his plugin.
-- Mathias Küsel for [Node-Snap7](https://github.com/mathiask88/node-snap7)
+- Mathias Küsel for [Node-Snap7](https://github.com/mathiask88/node-snap7) (was used until v1.3.8)

 ## Known issues ##

-- The plugin does not work with Node.js v19.x and 20.x (node-snap7)
 - The plugin cannot be configured with the Config UI.
 (The settings are too complex.)

 ## Platform Main Configuration Parameters ##